telerik/ajax-docs/api/server/Telerik.Web.UI/RadButtonToggleState.md

 ## Properties

-###  Text `String`

-Gets or sets the text displayed in the RadButton control.

-###  Value `String`

-Gets or sets optional Value.

-###  Selected `Boolean`
+###  Container `RadButton`

-Gets or sets a bool value indicating whether the ToggleState is selected or not.
+The RadButton control that contains the ToggleState.

 ###  CssClass `String`

 Gets or sets the CSS class applied to the RadButton control.

+###  Height `Unit`

+Gets or sets the height of the RadButton control.

 ###  HoveredCssClass `String`

 Gets or sets the CSS class applied to the RadButton control when the mouse pointer is over the control.

+###  HoveredImageUrl `String`

+Gets or sets the location of an image to display in the RadButton control, when the mouse pointer is over the control.

+###  ImageUrl `String`

+Gets or sets the location of an image to display in the RadButton control.

+###  IsBackgroundImage `Boolean`

+Gets or sets a bool value indicating how the Image is used - i.e. as a background image or as an Image Button.

 ###  PressedCssClass `String`

 Gets or sets the CSS class applied to the RadButton control when the control is pressed.

-###  Width `Unit`
+###  PressedImageUrl `String`

-Gets or sets the width of the RadButton control.
+Gets or sets the location of an image to display in the RadButton control, when the control is pressed.

+###  PrimaryHoveredIconUrl `String`

+Gets or sets the URL to the image showed when the Primary Icon is hovered.

-###  Height `Unit`
+###  PrimaryIconBottom `Unit`

-Gets or sets the height of the RadButton control.
+Gets or sets the bottom edge of the Primary Icon, relative to the RadButton control's wrapper element.

 ###  PrimaryIconCssClass `String`

 Gets or sets the CSS class applied to the Primary Icon.

-###  PrimaryIconUrl `String`

-Gets or sets the URL to the image used as Primary Icon.

-###  PrimaryHoveredIconUrl `String`

-Gets or sets the URL to the image showed when the Primary Icon is hovered.

-###  PrimaryPressedIconUrl `String`

-Gets or sets the URL to the image showed when the Primary Icon is pressed.

 ###  PrimaryIconHeight `Unit`

 Gets or sets the Height of the Primary Icon.

-###  PrimaryIconWidth `Unit`

-Gets or sets the Width of the Primary Icon.

-###  PrimaryIconTop `Unit`

-Gets or sets the top edge of the Primary Icon, relative to the RadButton control's wrapper element.

-###  PrimaryIconBottom `Unit`

-Gets or sets the bottom edge of the Primary Icon, relative to the RadButton control's wrapper element.

 ###  PrimaryIconLeft `Unit`